livecycle/preevy/site/docs/drivers/azure.md

 - `--azure-vm-size` - Machine type to be provisioned, defaults to `Standard_B2s`

 ### Credentials Configuration
-Preevy uses the Microsoft Azure SDK which uses the `@azure/identity` package to get the application default credentials (https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity#defaultazurecredential).
+Preevy uses the Microsoft Azure SDK which can obtain the application [default credentials](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity#defaultazurecredential).
 The simplest way is to use `az login` command.

 ### Required Azure permissions